istio/istio.io/content/en/docs/setup/install/multiple-controlplanes/index.md

     {{< /text >}}

 {{< warning >}}
-Cluster Administrator has to make sure that the Mesh Administrator DO NOT have the permission to invoke global `istioctl uninstall --purge` as that will uninstall all the control planes in the cluster.
+A Cluster Administrator must make sure that Mesh Administrators DO NOT have permission to invoke the global `istioctl uninstall --purge` command, because that would uninstall all control planes in the cluster.
 {{< /warning >}}